Solution selling is probably no mystery to you. You may even be using it as your sales methodology of choice.

 3. Sell Value

 Selling a solution works because the focus is on ROI rather than features and sticker price.
-Whether you're an independent salesperson, sales manager, or business owner, it's important to fully understand the value of your product and how to demonstrate it.
+Whether you're an independent salesperson, sales manager, or business owner, it's crucial to fully understand the value of your product and how to demonstrate it.

 Some good questions to consider asking yourself are: